Experienced in family law issues

 - A non-biological parent adopted their partner’s biological child through a second parent or stepparent adoption.

 If only one spouse is the legal parent of the child, the situation can become more complicated depending on the parent’s needs.
 However, the court will usually prioritize the best interests of the child, which means that may even award parenting time to a spouse who is not legally a parent but has acted like one throughout their time with the child and when there is no biological parent whose rights would be affected by such an appointment.
 In other situations, parents may need to bring forward maternity or paternity petitions to legally exercise their parental rights.

 Same-sex parentage is also protected under Colorado’s Uniform Parentage Act, which includes the following provisions:

-If you are seeking LGBT divorce in Fort Collins, CO, reach out to Shufflebarger Law Office, P.C. for legal assistance.
-We can help you assert your rights as a spouse and a parent, especially as they come under pressure in child custody proceedings.
-Whether you have an uncontested divorce on your hands or a complex case that involves paternity or maternity petitions, Shufflebarger Law Office, P.C. can help.
+If you are seeking an LGBT divorce in Fort Collins, CO, reach out to Shufflebarger Law Office, P.C. for legal assistance.
+An LGBT family lawyer can help you assert your rights as a spouse and a parent, especially as they come under pressure in custody proceedings.
+Whether you have an uncontested divorce on your hands or a complex case that involves paternity or maternity petitions, we can help.